Best medium cars for 2020

 Medium saloons are often less practical, with smaller boot apertures and ultimately less available space for luggage, though this does depend on individual models.

-You can use our car reviews to check how much boot space is in a car and to compare between different models.
+You can use our to check how much boot space is in a car and to compare between different models.
 We measure only the usable space in the boot so you'll know how much room you really have for your luggage.

 If you are considering a medium-sized model as a family car and you have small children, check that the boot will be large enough for your requirements.